 Research at Umeå University is innovative and extends over many disciplines and scientific fields.
 Many of our more than 2,000 researchers and teachers are among the elite in Sweden and throughout the world.
 Our strong research environments highlight our ambition to conduct high quality international research.

-We carry out groundbreaking, top-level international research within such areas as ageing and population studies, infections, and plant and forest biotechnology.
+We carry out groundbreaking, top-level international research within such areas as ageing and population studies, infection biology, global health, and plant and forest biotechnology.

 Discoveries on the CRISPR-Cpf1 enzyme are expected to open up for new opportunities to edit genes.
 This according to researchers at MIMS at Umeå University among others in a study published in the journal Nature.

 The scientific journal Nature has published a lengthy feature article on Professor Emmanuelle Charpentier, titled "The quiet revolutionary: How the co-discovery of CRISPR explosively changed Emmanuelle Charpentier’s life."